 Keeping your medical costs down

 There is a lot that you and other consumers can do to keep healthcare costs in check.
 Here follow a few tips:

 - Use generic medications where you can, but make sure that you read the inserts carefully.
 Dosages may differ from the original tablets you were taking.

 - Early detection of many conditions will, in most cases, reduce the treatment costs.

 - Check your hospital bill carefully.
-There is an increasing tendency to charge for items that were not given to the patient.
 If you have paid for a packet of 60 tablets and you use only 30, the balance should be given to you.

 - Use your pharmacist for advice on day-to-day illnesses and treatment.

 - Shop around.
 Get onto the phone and compare tariffs and prices charged by different doctors or pharmacies.
 They could differ vastly.

 - Use the internet to get medical information on your condition and how to stay healthy, and and the treatment choices you have.
 But remember, self-diagnosis can be dangerous.
 The internet is not a substitute for a visit to the GP.